-1. Approval is dependant upon, and limited to, the proposals and plans contained in the application dated March 18, 2019, as amended May 13, 2019, and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board, and any variation from such plans, proposals and supporting documents and representations are subject to review and approval by the Planning Board or the Town Planner in accordance with Section 913 of the Subdivision Ordinance.
+- 1. Approval is dependant upon, and limited to, the proposals and plans contained in the application dated March 18, 2019, as further amended May 13, August 19, and June 22, 2020, and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board, and any variation from such plans, proposals and supporting documents and representations are subject to review and approval by the Planning Board or the Town Planner in accordance with Section 913 of the Subdivision Ordinance. - 2.
+Prior to any blasting, the applicant shall submit a detailed blasting plan to Planning Staff for review and receive approval of the extents of pre-blast survey work.
+The detailed blasting plan shall include a ledge profile created using a drill rig, an estimate of the quantity and duration of blasting required, extents of areas where blasting may occur, and when it may occur.